 The best way I can describe the Safdie brothers’ crime-thriller, Uncut Gems, is as “an extraordinary exercise in anxiety and unease.”
 There were times I could literally feel my heart pounding and the hairs on the back of my neck standing up throughout this movie, wondering if or how Adam Sandler’s Howard Ratner was going to keep one step ahead of his losses long enough to win big.
 Sandler crushes it as he gives it his all here, and made me want to root for the sleazy jeweler even though I knew that I shouldn’t.
-When Uncut Gems is firing on all cylinders (and it often is) it’s a nerve-racking watch that keeps your eyes glued to the screen and your bottom so far on the edge of your seat that your liable to fall out of it.
+When Uncut Gems is firing on all cylinders (and it often is) it’s a nerve wracking watch that keeps your eyes glued to the screen and your bottom so far on the edge of your seat that you’re liable to fall out of it.

 Number 8: Midsommar

 Midsommar may not be a straight-up horror film for some people, but it’s a completely unnerving watch that stayed with me weeks after I left the theater.
 And the more time I spend thinking about it, the more I like it.
-The movie spends most of its duration in a bright, cheerful, seemingly peaceful festival, but that only makes the mind-bending horrors that Florence Pugh’s Dani, her boyfriend, and his friends are eventually subjected to even more harrowing.
+The movie spends most of its duration in a bright, cheerful, sometimes even whimsical festival, but that only makes the mind-bending horrors that Florence Pugh’s Dani, her boyfriend, and his friends are eventually subjected to even more harrowing.
 The cinematography and costume design do the same as the setting, and slowly pull you into the daytime nightmare that writer and director Ari Aster has created.
 With Midsommar, Aster proves he’s a visionary, and one of the most gifted filmmakers working in the horror genre today, giving his fans an excellent companion piece for his feature directorial debut, Hereditary, another film that gets better and better the more you go back to it.